rxchun/q2adocs-preview/addons/themes.md

 To install a theme, place its directory in Q2A's `qa-theme` directory, then open the General section of the Admin panel and choose the theme from the menu provided. **Many good themes can be found at [Q2A service providers](/services/)**.
 Below is a list of other recently updated themes:

-> Note that inactive & "*Unknown*" marked themes doesn't necessarily mean that they do not work.
-Some plugins just don't require to be updated as frequently.
-Look for the "Tested with" tag as well to see if the author, maintainer, or its contributors, have tested their compatibility with the latest versions of Q2A as well.
+> Note: If a theme is marked as "Inactive" or "Unknown", it doesn't necessarily mean it's broken or unsupported.
+Some plugins are simply stable and don’t require frequent updates.
+>
+> For better compatibility insight, check the "Tested with" label.
+This shows which version of Q2A the theme has been verified to work with by the author, maintainer, or contributors.

 ## Free Themes